SurpriseDog/WordTree/Readme.md

 **Manual mode**

  * You can input individual words by just running `wordtree.py` in the terminal
  * It will attempt to autocorrect words missing diacritics.
 For example, it will convert organico to orgánico or tamano to tamaño.
-(Requires pip install Unidecode)
+(Requires: python3 -m pip install unidecode)

 ![Example usage](example1.png)

 **Inputing a list of words from a file**

 Usage: `wordtree.py your_word_list.txt`

 Word lists can be in csv format, text or the "My Clippings.txt" from Kindle E-reader.
 The easiest way to do this is just a simple text file with one word per line.